jwortmann/brackets-theme/README.md

 A theme for Sublime Text inspired by Adobe Brackets.

-This package only controlls the look of the UI in Sublime Text.
+This package only controlls the look of the user interface in Sublime Text.
 For the according syntax highlighting schemes also see my [Brackets Color Scheme](https://github.com/jwortmann/brackets-color-scheme), which can be installed separately.

 ## Installation